mohametalmeari/JavascriptCapstone/README.md

 # 📖 Pokémon <a name="about-project"></a>

-**Pokémon** website is a hub for enthusiasts to explore a vast collection of Pokés.
+**Pokémon** website is a Pokémon's cards hub for enthusiasts to explore a vast collection of Pokés.
 With engaging discussions and updates on new releases, it's a go-to platform for staying connected to the Pokémon community.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Our tech stack consisting of HTML, CSS and JavaScript for the front-end.

 <details>
   <summary>Client</summary>